The Kingdom of Heaven Suffers Violence

 Expository Bible Studies

 1.1 Violence and the Kingdom Proclamation.
 Jesus explained that proclaiming the word of the kingdom brings forth violence.
-Jesus preached to many Jews expecting that Messiah would establish His kingdom on earth and overthrow His enemies with violence.
+Many of the Jews listening to Jesus expected that Messiah would establish His kingdom on earth and overthrow His enemies with violence.
 Instead, Jesus revealed that the kingdom of heaven had come and the kingdom of heaven would suffer both spiritual and physical violence.
 The spiritual violence comes from the devil, who “snatches away” the word of the kingdom of heaven from the hearts of some people who have heard the word of the kingdom.
 Furthermore, the devil also directs physical violence toward the person who sows the word of the kingdom.
 So when you share the word of the kingdom today, expect that violence will be coming against both you and the people who hear you, because the devil inflicts both spiritual and physical violence against the kingdom of heaven.
 He rules the kingdom of men.

 1.2 John the Baptist Imprisoned.
 Jesus preached on this subject of violence directed toward the kingdom of heaven in the Gospel of Matthew.
 When John the Baptist was imprisoned, he sent messengers to Jesus to inquire if Jesus was the “Expected One” or not?
 Should they be looking for someone else?
 Jesus provided an answer based upon Isaiah’s prophecies.
 He commanded the messengers from John the Baptist to return and report what they heard and saw, a fulfillment of certain Messianic prophecies of Isaiah.
 Jesus then began to praise John the Baptist, and proclaimed that no one born of women has arisen greater than John the Baptist.
 Yet, Jesus continued, the one who is least in the kingdom of heaven is greater than John the Baptist.
 Then Jesus said: “From the days of John the Baptist until now, the kingdom of heaven suffers violence, and violent men take it by force” (Matthew 11:12, page 1518).
 Some people have found great difficulty in relating the first part of Matthew 11:12 (violent or forceful men) with the second half of the verse (forcing, advancing, or snatching away or seizing).
 The Bible actually presents a clear answer.
 I want to study Matthew 11:12 in more detail, but briefly.